Skip to main content

 Thermal power

-We have a diversified supply of resources that make up our fuel mix which include, hydropower, coal, and natural gas.
-Our thermal power facilities include electricity from natural gas and coal which is outlined below.
+We have a diversified supply of resources that make up our fuel mix including hydropower, wind, solar, storage and natural gas.

 PSE owns nine natural gas-fired power plants with a combined generating capacity of approximately 1,900 megawatts.
 The latest addition to the utility’s gas-fired fleet is the 270-megawatt Ferndale Generating Station.
 PSE acquired the Whatcom County facility in late 2012.